 Listen to your child and try to tune in to what the child is really saying.
-For example, if he’s telling you a long story about lots of things that happened during the day, he might really be saying that he likes his new teacher or that he’s in a good mood.
-Listen and respond
+For example, if he is telling you a long story about lots of things that happened during the day, he might really be saying that he likes his new teacher or that he is in a good mood.
+Listen to it and respond properly.

 When your child expresses an opinion, use the conversation as a way to learn more about what she thinks and feels.

-As all of you have time to spend with your children, explore their abilities, hobbies, likings, dislike.
-E.g. every day does one or the other activity like one day you do Art & Craft.
+As all of you have time to spend with your children, explore their abilities, hobbies, likes and dislikes.
+E.g. every day do one or the other activity like one day you do Art & Craft.
 And see if the child loves it.
-If yes find other Art and craft activities to do with your child.
-The next day you can do coloring with him.
-Like you can explore his/her abilities
+If yes, then find other Art and craft activities to do with your child.
+The next day you can do colouring with them.
+Likewise, you can explore his/her abilities.

 Try to plan some regular one-on-one time with each of your children.
-Children have different personalities, and some children might seem to need less time than others – but they'll all benefit from a special time with you.
+Children have different personalities, and some children might seem to need less time than others but they'll all benefit from a special time with you.
 This is the time when you can talk to your children.
-Talk to them about their friends, their teachers, their favorite games, their favorite cartoon, their school, etc.
+Talk to them about their friends, their teachers, their favourite games, cartoons, their school, etc.

 Developing trust and respect is important.
 The child feels secure when the child learns that he/she can trust her primary care to meet her needs.
 Trust and respect become more of a two-way street as your child gets older.